hashicorp/consul/website/source/docs/agent/http.html.markdown

 The following endpoints are supported:

+* /v1/agent/self : Returns the local node configuration
-* /v1/agent/checks: Returns the checks the local agent is managing
+* /v1/agent/checks : Returns the checks the local agent is managing
 * /v1/agent/services : Returns the services local agent is managing
 * /v1/agent/members : Returns the members as seen by the local serf agent
 * /v1/agent/join/\<address\> : Trigger local agent to join a node